 Here is our list of the best database management software:

-- SolarWinds Database Performance Analyzer EDITOR’S CHOICE A live monitor plus a query optimizer that is also able to produce recommendations on how to tune a database for better response times.
+- SolarWinds Database Performance Analyzer (FREE TRIAL) A live monitor plus a query optimizer that is also able to produce recommendations on how to tune a database for better response times.
 This tool uses threshold alerting for database status monitoring and AI techniques for tuning recommendations.
 Download the 14-day free trial.

 - Site24x7 SQL Server Monitoring (FREE TRIAL) A monitoring system for networks, servers, applications, and websites that includes database monitoring.
 This is a cloud-based service.

 - ManageEngine Applications Manager (FREE TRIAL) This monitoring tool tracks the system usage of DBMSs, their internal performance issues, database structures, SQL performance, and the interaction of the database with other applications.
 Installs on Windows Server and Linux.